Are you posh enough to holiday at one of these exclusive ski resorts?

 Where to stay: Located mid-mountain in Deer Valley, is the five-star Stein Eriksen Lodge.
 Book a luxury suite with a gourmet kitchen, elegant living room, stone fireplace, master bedroom, and oversized jetted tubs.

 Who to see: Roman Ambramovich.
-William and Kate brought the kids here last year and so did Posh and Becks.
+Will and Kate bring the kids here as do Posh and Becks.

 Apres-ski: Take a long luncheon at the two-Michelin-star Airelles restaurant decorated with jewel-toned silk curtains, Hermès tableware, and Saint Louis chandeliers.
 After your day’s skiing, head to Le Piggy’s – the oh-so-chic wine and piano bar – in the centre of town where a pint will set you back €14.
 Then it’s on to the Les Caves nightclub for a Jeroboam (3ltr) of Dom Perignon or if you are really thirsty a Nebuchadnezzar (15ltr) of Moët.